FSBO vs. realtor | FSBO costs | Commission fees | Home prep costs | Moving expenses | Concession costs | Closing costs

 Standard home selling costs: Prep

-Before you put your home on the market, budget a little less than 1% of your home’s estimated value towards preparing the house to sell.
-It’s important that your home is looking its best before you put it on the market, otherwise you might not get the maximum potential sale price.
+Before you put your home on the market, budget a little less than 1% of its estimated value for preparing it to sell.
+It's important that your home is looking its best before you put it on the market; otherwise, you might not get the maximum potential sale price.

 The following are common expenses you'll likely incur whether you sell your house on your own or with a realtor: